msanders/snipmate.vim/README.rst

     snippet files.
 Its not imortant enough to me to work on it right now as snipmate works reasonable well for me.

+    snippets should be distributed in additional repositories.
+Eg snipmate-snippets-ruby
+    snipmate-snippets-vim
+    snipmate-snippets-....
+    One repo containing snippets is:
+    git://github.com/scrooloose/snipmate-snippets.git

     comment without verifying it:
     < Silex> MarcWeber: btw, check out ultisnips.
 Much better than snipmate imho